-An alternative that is perhaps not as well known is fitness for fertility, which is focused mainly on releasing tension in over-used muscles, improving body alignment to optimize core function and ditching the high-intensity bootcamp workouts in favour of gentler movement that facilitates, rather than hinders conception.
+An alternative that is perhaps not as well known is fitness for fertility, which is focused mainly on releasing tension in over-used muscles, improving body alignment to optimize core function and ditching the high-intensity boot camp workouts in favour of a gentler movement that facilitates, rather than hinders conception.

 Take It Down A Notch